CSCfi/csc-user-guide/docs/apps/tophat.md

 ## Usage

-In Puhti tophat is initialized with command:
+On Puhti, tophat is initialized with the command:
 ```text
 module load biokit
 ```
 The biokit module sets up a set of commonly used bioinformatics tools, including Bowtie2, TopHat2 and Cufflinks.

 Tophat jobs should be run as batch jobs.
-Below is a sample batch job file, for running a TopHat job in Puhti:
+Below is a sample batch job file, for running a TopHat job on Puhti:

 ```text
 !/bin/bash